-- 4.2.1 Bayfront The Bayfront Zone is intended to encourage the development of higher intensity mixed-use to maximize-support pedestrian activities by maximizing bayfront access and views-based on the Master Plan and Vision.
-Development standards will emphasize the development of a safe public bayfront boardwalkcorridor and a sustainable activity center lined by active uses and appropriate building scale.
-Development within the Bayfront Zone shall meet the Building Form and Development Standards in Section 6.1 of this PBED Code. - 4.2.2 Entertainment District Core The Entertainment District Core Zone is intended to encourage the development of the area consistent with the vision for the Entertainment District that connects to the Bayfront to Padre Boulevard.
-The Entertainment District is intended to have the highest intensity of

-- retail, restaurant, residential, and destination entertainment uses.
+4.2.1 Bayfront - The Bayfront Zone is intended to encourage the development of higher intensity mixed-use to support pedestrian activities by maximizing bayfront access and views.
+Development standards will emphasize the development of a safe public corridor and a sustainable activity center.
+Development within the Bayfront Zone shall meet the

+- Building Form and Development Standards in Section 6.2 of this PBFD Code. - 4.2.2 Entertainment District Core The Entertainment District Core Zone is intended to encourage the development of the area consistent with the vision for the Entertainment District that connects to the Bayfront to Padre Boulevard.
+The Entertainment District is intended to have the highest intensity of retail, restaurant, residential, and destination entertainment uses.
 Development standards will emphasize a pedestrian orientation along Laguna Blvd and key east-west streets such as Amberjacks, Ling and Marlin Streets.
-Development within the Entertainment District Core Zone shall meet the Building Form and Development Standards in Section 6.2 of this PBED Code. - 4.2.3 Neighborhood Crossing The Neighborhood Crossing Zone is intended to encourage the development of activity nodes with a range of commercial and residential uses at key locations along Padre Boulevard that provide bay to beach connectivity.
-The Neighborhood Crossing Zone shall meet the Building Form and Development Standards in Section 6.3 of this PBED Code. - 4.2.4 Town Center Crossing The Town Center Crossing Zone is intended to create a development node centered on major civic and public uses as envisioned in the Master Plan.
+Development within the Entertainment District Core Zone shall meet the Building Form and Development Standards in Section 6.3 of this PBED Code. - 4.2.3 Neighborhood Crossing The Neighborhood Crossing Zone is intended to encourage the development of activity nodes with a range of commercial and residential uses at key locations along Padre Boulevard that provide bay to beach connectivity.
+The Neighborhood Crossing Zone shall meet the Building Form and Development Standards in Section 6.4 of this PBED Code. - 4.2.4 Town Center Crossing The Town Center Crossing Zone is intended to create a development node centered on major civic and public uses.
 Development standards will emphasize the creation and preservation of a strong public/civic identity at this crossing.
-Development within the Town Center Crossing Zone shall meet the Building Form and Development Standards in Section 6.4 of this PBED Code. - 4.2.5 Padre Boulevard North The Padre Boulevard North Zone is intended to provide for more flexible, market based development vision that balances pedestrian orientation with auto-oriented development.
+Development within the Town Center Crossing Zone shall meet the Building Form and Development Standards in Section 6.4 of this PBED Code.

+- 4.2.5 Padre Boulevard North The Padre Boulevard North Zone is intended to provide for more flexible, market based development vision that balances pedestrian orientation with auto-oriented development.
 Development standards will focus on establishing specific criteria under which developers could propose alternative/unique standards to implement a more market responsive project.
-Development within the Padre Boulevard North Zone shall meet the

-- Building Form and Development Standards in Section 6.5 of this PBFD Code. - 4.2.6 Padre Boulevard Central The Padre Boulevard Central Zone is intended to establish consistent site development standards along Padre Boulevard that creates a more continuous pedestrian realm.
+Development within the Padre Boulevard North Zone shall meet the Building Form and Development Standards in Section 6.5 of this PBED Code. - 4.2.6 Padre Boulevard Central The Padre Boulevard Central Zone is intended to establish consistent site development standards along Padre Boulevard that creates a more continuous pedestrian realm.
 Development within the Padre Boulevard Central Zone shall meet the Building Form and Development Standards in Section 6.6 of this PBED Code. - 4.2.7 Padre Blvd South The Padre Blvd South Zone is intended to encourage the redevelopment of the southern portion of Padre Boulevard as a true gateway to the Island.
 It is also intended to ensure that development along the Boulevard connects the Entertainment District to the beach.
 Development within the Padre Boulevard South Zone shall meet the Building Form and Development Standards in Section 6.6 of this PBED Code. - 4.2.8 Neighborhood Transition The Neighborhood Transition Zone is intended to provide for a range of smaller scale commercial (retail, office, and live-work) and residential transitions between Padre Boulevard and the neighborhoods to the east and west of the boulevard.
-Development standards will emphasize keeping a smaller building scale to be compatible with adjoining neighborhoods.
-Development within the Neighborhood Transition Zone shall meet the Building Form and Development Standards in Section 6.7 of this PBED Code. - 4.3 Special Frontage Standards Special Frontage Standards establish exceptions and special conditions for all buildings along designated street edges.
-Special Frontage Standards shall apply in addition to the underlying Character Zone standards.
-The following Special Frontage Standards as established in the Regulating Plan shall apply:
+Development standards will emphasize keeping a smaller building scale to be compatible with